geonetwork/website/docsrc/index.rst

-GeoNetwork is part of the Open Source Geospatial Foundation (OSGeo, http://www.osgeo.org) software stack, providing software you can trust tobe free, open and sustainable.
+GeoNetwork is part of the Open Source Geospatial Foundation (OSGeo, http://www.osgeo.org) software stack, providing software you can trust to be free, open and sustainable.
 Voluntary support is provided through mailing lists, websites and online forums.

 More: :doc:`community`